If you’ve been in endurance sports for more than five minutes, someone has asked you if you use Strava or TrainingPeaks (or both).

 A key aspect of TrainingPeaks is connecting with a coach and receiving personalized feedback, making it perfect for those who want a more structured training experience.

-Like TP, Strava gives you plenty of integrations to help load your data.
+Like TrainingPeaks, Strava gives you plenty of integrations to help load your data.

-Plus it has a social feed similar to Facebook or Twitter where you can view friends workouts!
+Plus it has a social feed similar to Facebook or Twitter/X where you can view friends workouts!

 Here are the most popular choices for integrations: